-Exceptions occur when the SQL Server cannot complete a requested action.
-It is usually an indication of problems in the code being executed and needs attention because there is the strong possibility of data being lost.
+Exceptions occur when the SQL Server cannot complete the requested action.
+It is usually an indication of problems in the code being executed and needs attention because there is a strong possibility of data being lost.

 We are pleased to announce the introduction of several new features into the AimBetter SQL Server Exception alerts function.
 The new alerts fall into three categories, as outlined below.
 We also give a few detailed examples of what an alert does, which you can use to understand the functions that all of the new alerts will perform.